Table of Content

 Pros: The most obvious advantage is that it allows the software to be released in iterations so that end-users do not have to wait for a long time to see the product.
 By the time the final product is out, they will see several versions of it.
 Such an approach improves efficiency by allowing teams to identify and fix defects and align expectations early in the process.

-The Waterfall method is perhaps the oldest and most traditional of all software development methodologies.
+The Waterfall Software Development method is perhaps the oldest and most traditional of all software development methodologies.
 It involves a linear development process with sequential phases (Analysis, Design, Development, Testing, Implementation, and Maintenance).
 Each phase in the process must be completed before the next phase starts.
 In most cases, there is no standard mechanism to go back to a previous stage to modify the project or direction.
 Usually, the deliverables and scope agreed upon in the Analysis and Design phases are given concrete shape in the subsequent stages.
+It is a viable method for projects with clearly defined and unchanging requirements.

 What are the main pros and cons of the Waterfall method?